 OS user Project Access privileges to projects when executing command Description root Management project Update right The "root" OS user is the system user project Update right administrator, and so has update rights guest project Update right for all projects. user user project Update right For the "user" project, "swuser1" has update rights, "swuser2" has operation rights and "swuser3" has change rights, and so the OS user "user" will have update rights to the "user" project. guest project Reference right For the "guest" project, "swuser1" has reference rights, and so the OS user "user" will have reference rights to the "guest" project. guest guest project Update right The OS user "guest" is the owner of the "guest" project and so has update rights to the "guest" project.

-2.5.4 Defining Users (When Using a Systemwalker Authentication Repository)
+2.4.4 Defining Users (When Using the LDAP) [UNIX]

-This section explains the user definitions when using a Systemwalker authentication repository.
+This section explains the managing user when using the OpenLDAP.